 There are many known uncertainties in our lives which sometimes comes in the way of doing our habits.
 Employ the If __ Then __ technique to deal with these scenarios.
 9 Sometimes I wake up late and don’t have enough time to do any writing at all.
 What I do then is move my writing to the evening.
 You can do this for unpredictable things that happen every now and then.
 Having it planned will ensure you leave yourself with fewer excuses for not doing something.
 Examples of the If Then Technique include:

 - If I wake up late, then I write in the evening after work.

 - If I eat unhealthy food, then I will drink a super green smoothie

 - If I forget to do my 5 minutes of meditation in the morning then I will practice mindfulness at work.

 How Long Does It Take To Form A Habit

 There is a misconception that it takes 21 days to form a habit.
 There is no evidence for this.
 How long it takes to form a habit varies from person to person and the kind of behaviour that each person is trying to form, along with their unique circumstances.
 The habit of flossing is easier to form than the habit of running.
 You should give yourself at least 66 days to form new habits.
 10 Don’t be disappointed if you can't make something a habit in a couple of weeks, because it is supposed to take a lot longer than that.

-External reward like a Snicker bar after a work out, will only make you crave the Snicker bar and not your work out.
+An external reward like a Snicker bar after a workout will only make you crave the Snicker bar and not your work out.
 Like the participants of the New Mexico State University study, make the habit itself or the changes brought to your life by the habit your reward.